TristanDos/Grid2OP_RL_Agent_Implementations/README.md

 `plotter.py` , `callbacks.py` , `v1_spaces.py` and `v2_spaces.py` are supplementary files containing classes used in models_v*.py files.

+`run.sh` and `job.batch` are files used for running these files on the Wits Cluster.

 ---

 Subfolders are locations for outputs from the various python files: